Stealthy Backdoor Attack via Confidence-driven Sampling: Definition and Notation

 \textbf{(1) Poison sampling}.
 Let $D_{tr}=\{(x_i,y_i)\}_{i=1}^n$ denote the set of $n$ clean training samples, where $x_i\in \mathcal{X}$ is each individual input sample with $y_i \in \mathcal{Y}$ as the true class.
 The attacker selects a subset of data $U\subset D_{tr}$, with $p={|U|}/{|D_{tr}|}$ as the poison rate, where the poison rate $p$ is usually small.

 \textbf{(2) Trigger injection}.
-Attackers design some strategies $T$ to inject the trigger $t$ into samples selected in the first step.
+Attackers design a strategy $T$ to inject the trigger $t$ into samples selected in the first step.
 In specific, given a subset of data $U$, attackers generate a poisoned set $T(U)$ as:

-where $G_t(x)$ is the attacker-specified poisoned image generator with trigger pattern $t$ and $S$ indicates the attacker-specified target label generator.
-After training the backdoored model $f(\cdot;\theta^b)$ on the poisoned set, the injected backdoor will be activated by trigger $t$.
-For any given clean test set $D_{te}$ , the accuracy of $f(\cdot;\theta^b)$ evaluated on trigger-embedded dataset $T(D_{te})$ is referred to as success rate, and attackers expect to see high success rate on any clean samples with triggers embedded.
+where $G_t:\mathcal{X}\rightarrow \mathcal{X}$ is the attacker-specified poisoned image generator with trigger pattern $t$, which satisfies the following constraints: $G_t(x)\ne x$ and $d(G_t(x),x)\le \epsilon$ where $d$ is some distance function such as $l_2/l_{\infty}$ distance, and $S$ indicates the attacker-specified target label generator.
+After training the backdoored model $f(\cdot;\theta^b)$, where $\theta^b$ denote parameters of the backdoored model, on the poisoned set, the injected backdoor will be activated by trigger $t$.
+For any given clean test set $D_{te}$, the accuracy of $f(\cdot;\theta^b)$ evaluated on trigger-embedded dataset $T(D_{te})$ is referred to as success rate, and attackers also expect to see high accuracy on any clean samples without triggers.